-The City of Urbana can provide continuity of management.
+The City of Urbana will provide continuity of management.

+1.7.
 Leadership -- The consolidated plan should have the clear backing and support of the Mayor or Chief Elected Official.
 Real cooperation and coordination will not occur without leadership by the jurisdiction's elected officials and citizens will not participate in a process that does not have leadership by elected officials.
 Leadership also aids in the effective implementation of the plan and increases commitment to the plan.

-The City of Urbana Mayor, City Council and Community Development Commission are very involved and supportive of the efforts to prepare the consolidated plan.
+The City of Urbana Mayor, City Council and Community Development Commission will continue to be involved and supportive of the efforts to prepare the consolidated plan.